Eight Forest Lane

 • About

-This creamy salmon tagliatelle is the ultimate dairy-free comfort food this summer season.
-Thanks to the method of cooking the pasta, the result is a rich and creamy pasta coated in a thick sauce with peas, flaked baked salmon and a squeeze of lemon.
+If you’re craving creamy pasta without the dairy, you need to try this creamy salmon tagliatelle.
+It is the ultimate dairy free comfort food this summer season thanks to the method of cooking the pasta.
+The result is a rich and creamy pasta coated in a thick sauce with peas, flaked baked salmon and a squeeze of lemon.

 Is it just me or do we need more comfort foods for the warmer months?
 So often we associate comfort foods with winter but I’m here today to celebrate the warm weather comfort foods.
 Which is exactly what this recipe is.

-Plus this is my favourite kind of recipe as it’s super easy but the end result feels a whole lot more fancy and complicated than it actually was.
+Plus this is my favourite kind of recipe as it’s super easy but the end result feels a whole lot more fancy and complicated than it actually is, making it the perfect dairy free dinner recipe for busy weeknights or date night at home.

-Apart from cooking the salmon in the oven (which is extremely low effort), the rest of the dish comes together in a single pot.
+Apart from cooking the salmon in the oven (which is extremely low effort), the rest of the dish comes together in just one pot.
 Yes to not having to clean multiple pans!
+Plus dinner will be done and on the table in just 30 minutes!

-Instead of cream, we’re going to actually cook the pasta by simmering it in a combination of dairy-free oat milk and vegetable stock which when combined with the starchiness from the pasta results in a thick and silky smooth, creamy sauce and pasta that is so full of flavour.
+Instead of cream, the pasta is cooked by simmering it in a combination of dairy free oat milk and vegetable stock, which when combined with the starchiness from the pasta results in a thick and silky smooth, creamy sauce and pasta that is so full of flavour.
+You’re going to want this one on regular rotation!

 Key Ingredients

-You’ll need just 7 basic ingredients to be able to make this pasta dish making it the perfect weeknight recipe.
+You’ll need just 7 basic ingredients to be able to make this dairy free salmon pasta dish making it the perfect weeknight recipe.

-• Pasta – The best pasta for this recipe is tagliatelle or fettuccine which are both long, flat pastas but you can try other shapes if you want.
-Note that cooking times may vary.
+• Pasta – The best pasta for this recipe is tagliatelle, fettuccine or linguine which are flat pastas but you can try other shapes if you want.
+Note that cooking times and the amount of liquid needed may vary with different pasta types.

-• Salmon – use sustainably sourced Australian salmon fillets either fresh or frozen and defrosted.
+• Salmon – use sustainably sourced Australian skin-off salmon fillets either fresh or frozen and defrosted.

 • Vegetable stock – again the quality here will impact the taste of the end result so make sure to use a good quality stock.
 I’ve also used chicken stock as a substitute.